CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-nosql.md

 <br/>
 ####  Joins

-Find the Officers and the Entities linked to them (double MATCH, )
+Find the Officers and the Entities linked to them (double MATCH)

 ```
 MATCH (o:Officer)